|PostgreSQL Reference Manual - Volume 2 - Programming Guide|

 When the same or a similar command is to be executed repeatedly, it

-might be advantageous to perform the planning only once.
+may be advantageous to perform the planning only once.

 SPI_prepare converts a command string into an